 Vice-skip: See third.

 Weight: The amount of force applied to a rock to move it down the ice.
+Often called by sweepers using a numeric system to represent the stone’s final stopping point.

 Wide: A stone that is delivered outside the line of the skip’s brush.